sibanda1989/data-engineering-zoomcamp-2023/week7_project/project.md

 ## Dataset
-I will use the [Open Rail Data](https://wiki.openraildata.com/index.php/Rail_Data_FAQ) for Uk train trips.
+I will use the [Fantasy Premier League]("https://fantasy.premierleague.com/api/bootstrap-static/") data being scraped from an API.